Nissan 240SX: Circuit Racing

-The IMSA GTU-spec Nissan 240SX was originally driven by veteran Datsun and Nissan racer Bob Leitzinger throughout the late 1980s and into the 1990s.
-Purpose-built for competition in the IMSA GTU class, the car features a custom-fabricated tube chassis designed specifically for racing applications.
-As of the present day, the vehicle is owned and actively campaigned by Philip Mendelovitz.
-While externally resembling a standard Nissan S13, the car shares very few components with its production counterpart; according to Speedhunters, the roofline and taillight lenses are among the only original parts retained from the factory model.
+The IMSA GTU-spec Nissan 240SX was built to compete in the IMSA GTU class, featuring a custom-fabricated tube chassis and a naturally aspirated Nissan VG30 V6 engine with a dry sump which produced around 340 horsepower.
+While externally resembling a standard Nissan S13, very few components are shared with its production counterpart; according to Speedhunters, "The roofline and taillight lenses are some of the only parts [shared] with a normal S13".